climks/deporeader/README.md

 # deporeader
-streamlined and lightweight implementation of DepoReader.
+Lightweight implementation of DepoReader.
 Currently supports .pdf and .txt.